 The next generation of wireless products (Wave 2/802.11AC) is industry standard now and is bringing increased speed and reliability with it.
 Wireless for backhaul is more accessible than it ever has been and continues to improve.
 Faster speeds are being achieved and importantly, we’re seeing higher power equipment become available which results in greater reliability without increasing antenna sizes.
 This makes the biggest impact in remote and regional applications, where long distance wireless links are required to connect businesses to fibre backhaul networks.

 Satellite – As I mentioned last year, satellite costs had fallen, but they have plateaued somewhat since then.
-Low Earth Orbit Satellite trials are gaining momentum and I am becoming increasingly confident that this method of technology delivery is going to reshape the way we communicate into the future, but they are still a little way off.
+Speeds remain constrained when compared to terrestrial networks and data limitations are still high.
+Low Earth Orbit Satellite trials are gaining momentum and I am becoming increasingly confident that this method of technology delivery is going to bring increased functionality to low-bandwidth and IoT type devices, but they are still a little way off.
 Certainly a space to keep an eye on.

 We’ve seen a year of consolidation and delivering on the promises of yesterday, however, I think we are on the cusp of a number of disruptive technologies which will be occurring over the next 5 years.
 We’ve been busy attending lots of technology conferences all over the world to ensure we stay at the forefront of the market and continue to improve our suite of offerings.
 If you want to look at what is the best method of connecting your site, please reach out, we love a challenge!